-Your esophagus and stomach need to be empty for a gastroscopy.
+Your esophagus and stomach need to be empty for an endoscopic ultrasound.
 Therefore, you must fast before the examination.
 This means that you may not eat, drink or smoke for six hours prior to the examination.

 The examination can not proceed if you have not fasted.